reactiveexchange/rex-python/docs/QuickStart.rst

 Quickstart
 ==========

-To use reactive-platform package to access reactive platform, a API token must be used, and it can be created from the trading platform under account settings.
+The Reactive Platform API for python.

 ----------------
-Create Client
+Rest API Client
 ----------------

+A API token for a client must be generated first from the trading platform under account settings.

-`Client` represents a client class, and a user must to create a client first with API key and platform address.
+Create a Rest API `Client` with the token and platform address.

 .. code:: python